 It's interesting because if you do a quick google search of color wheels with warm & cool, you'll often see that the red-purple is sometimes on the cool side or vice-versa.
 The same is true for yellow-green.

-From this we can deduce that people have a harder time determining if those colors are warmer or cooler — but now you know it's because its tonal value is dead even.
+From this we can deduce that people have a harder time determining if those colors are warmer or cooler — but now you know it's because their tonal value is dead even.

 What does this mean for us with makeup?
 It means there's a good chance those colors could look good on cool girls or warm girls.